PLEASE NOTE: It's best to be there 15 mins earlier than the meeting starts.

 You can now download the current Programme file to print off.
 See below:-

 2019-20 programme for print

 10th JANUARY 2019 * Critique with Sara Muzira

-A critique and discussion evening with Sara.
-Members are invited to bring and show their work.
+A critique and discussion evening with Sara. bring one of your paintings for critique and discussion

 14th FEBRUARY * John Glover

 John Glover is a highly accomplished and experienced portrait painter, working in all mediums.
 His subjects include people from grand official studies to smaller, more intimate family groups or individuals as he captures the character and dignity of age, to the innocence of childhood.
 John won the SAA Artist of the year award 2018.

 14 MARCH * AGM followed by Tania Harrington